TruncatedDinoSour/armour/doc/d/pDB-1.md

 See: <https://en.wikipedia.org/wiki/Zstd>

 -   `uint8_t zstd_compression_level` (1 byte, `<B`) - The ZSTD compression level (from 0 to 22).
-    -   If changed, a layer of encryption would have to be re-encrypted
+    -   If changed, a layer of encryption would have to be re-encrypted along with the "crypto check" section

 ### Virtual section: Hashing and key derivation